top of page

 About

 Welcome to The Baker Coastal Lab in Civil and Environmental Engineering at Stanford University.
-We study hydrodynamics in shallow waters and their impact on material transport, shaping out coastlines, and other coastal hazards.
-Starting summer 2024, the lab will be led by Prof. Christine M. Baker, a coastal engineer and enthusiast.
+We study hydrodynamics in shallow waters and their impact on material transport and shaping out coastlines.
+The lab is led by Prof. Christine M. Baker, a coastal engineer and enthusiast.
 We are part of The Bob and Norma Street Environmental Fluid Mechanics Laboratory within the Doerr School of Sustainability and School of Engineering.

 Our Research

-Our research integrates laboratory experimentation with numerical modeling and remotely sensed field observations to build our fundamental understanding of fluid mechanics in coastal regions.
-We are broadly interested in (1) shallow-water wave breaking dynamics, (2) eddy processes and nearshore circulation, (3) long-wave driven sediment transport, and (4) extreme event driven coupled hydro- and morphodynamics.
+Our research integrates laboratory experimentation with numerical modeling and remotely sensed field observations to build our fundamental understanding of dynamics in coastal environments.
+We are broadly interested in (1) shallow-water wave breaking dynamics, (2) eddy processes and nearshore circulation, (3) wave-driven sediment transport, and (4) extreme event driven coupled hydro- and morphodynamics.
 We seek to improve coastal sustainability in changing environments by informing predictions of coastal water quality, shoreline evolution, and other coastal hazards.

 Wide surfzone near Pacific City, OR